luizkowalski/r_indexer/README.md

  as possible (although I decided not to implement DDD here since I would spend too much time)
 * Tried to apply Single responsibility principle: A class should have only one reason to change.
-Thats why there are `queries` and `presenter`.
+Thats why there are `queries` and `presenters`.
 Though some people believe a class should have only one method in order to respect the principle, the granularity level is always subjective.